EdinburghUniversityCurlingClub/Constitution/constitution.md

 5.1 The Annual General Meeting of the club shall be held by the official EUSU deadline of each year on a date announced by the committee at least two weeks in advance.

-5.2 A Emergency General Meeting (EGM) of the club shall be convened in the event of the committee receiving, in writing, a signed petition from five members detailing the content of the proposed meeting.
+5.2 An emergency General Meeting (EGM) of the club shall be convened in the event of the committee receiving, in writing, a signed petition from five members detailing the content of the proposed meeting.

 5.3 The chair of any club meeting shall be taken by the President.
 In failing so, the Vice-President shall chair.